LampDelivery/NodeJsProject/replit.md

 ## Overview

 This is a Discord bot built with Node.js and discord.js v14.
 The bot provides slash commands for image sharing, installation instructions, and a server-specific autoresponder system.
-It uses an Express server (likely for health checks or webhook endpoints) and stores autoresponder configurations in memory.
+It uses an Express server for health checks, PostgreSQL for persistent storage of autoresponders and scheduled Minky intervals.

 ## User Preferences